Skip to content

 def col_a(df):

-return [df.loc[:, 'a']]
+return [df.loc[:, "a"]]

 Let's step up the complexity.
 How about nw.col('a')+1?
 We already know what the nw.col('a') part looks like, so we just need to add 1 to each of its outputs: